andrewrk/tetris/README.md

 Once these features are implemented in Zig, this example can work:

- * f32 literals.
-Currently all floating point literals are f64.
  * `c_int` data type.
  * Ability to include C header files directly from Zig source.
- * Global struct initializers.
-Currently only struct initializers in functions work correctly.
- * Here document or compile time string concatenation for the shaders.